Money market reform has arrived. The SEC’s sweeping changes, along with technical and macroeconomic factors, will likely make money market funds

 purchasing power of their retirement assets.

-However, market dynamics over the past decade – including compressed short-term bond yields, changing supply and demand dynamics and now the implementation
+However, market dynamics over the past decade – including compressed short-term bond yields and changing supply and demand dynamics – have affected many

-In anticipation of the new regulations, many MMF fund complexes have transitioned much of their prime MMF offerings to government MMFs in recognition of
+gates.
+In anticipation of the new regulations, many MMF fund complexes have transitioned much of their prime MMF offerings to government MMFs in

-the market’s preference for a $1.00 NAV product without fees and gate complications.
-(This includes PIMCO, which merged its prime MMF offering into the
+recognition of the market’s preference for a $1.00 NAV product without fees and gate complications.
+(This includes PIMCO, which merged its prime MMF

 Moreover, the SEC changes imposed significant changes to structural and operational aspects of MMFs, which created challenges for DC recordkeepers,